Black men in D.C. are expected to die 17 years earlier than White men. Here’s why.

 Meanwhile, the Black population declined by 16 percent during that time frame.
 The median income of Black people increased to $48,000 from $42,000.

 The researchers suggest policymakers develop policies that target the causes of death.
-They encourage education about healthful diets, new walking and biking trails in Black neighborhoods, and antismoking campaigns.
+They encourage education about healthful diets, new walking and biking trails in Black neighborhoods and antismoking campaigns.
 They also called for more screening for early detection of breast, prostate and colorectal cancers.
 Community outreach, they suggested, could help lower the homicide rate.

 While the District has a low percentage of uninsured residents, more than half of Black residents received public health insurance in 2018, compared with 13 percent of White residents.